qedrohenrique/users-crud/README.md

 ### Manually

-First of all, ensure you have both Postgres and RabbitMQ services running.
+First of all, ensure you have Postgres, RabbitMQ and Redis services running.
 You can run `docker compose up`.
-If you want to, you can also run a local redis server on your machine.
-But it's not required.

 For running the backend application, simply type:
 ```bash